sepandhaghighi/penney/README.md

 2. Create your feature branch (under `dev` branch)
 3. Add your functions/methods to proper files
 4. Add standard `docstring` to your functions/methods
-5. Add tests for your functions/methods (testcases in `test` folder)
+5. Add tests for your functions/methods (test cases in `test` folder)
 6. Pass all CI tests
 7. Update `CHANGELOG.md`
 	- Describe changes under `[Unreleased]` section